tkurtbond/tkurtbond.github.io/posts/2020/02/14/powers-perils-is-oddly-fascinating.rst

 __ http://powersandperils.org/books.htm

-The rules are extensively hyperlinked, both in the table on contents and in cross-references, which should make using such a complicated system easier.
+The rules are extensively hyperlinked, both in the table of contents and in cross-references, which should make using such a complicated system easier.